-- Mark out with a pencil/pen where the swing is going to be.
+- Mark out with a pencil/pen where the swings will be.
 Ideal spacing for the swings and hangers is:

-- 20 inch spacing for each swing/hanger chain.
+- 20 inch spacing for chains on individual swings.

-- 12 inches from the center of the legs.
-This is about 6″-8″ from the top of the legs on the brackets. (remember, your legs will be leaning out and not going straight down – at least not with these brackets).
+- First swing from the frame – 12 inches from the center of the legs.
+This is about 6″-8″ from the top of the legs on the brackets.
+Remember, your legs will be leaning out and not going straight down – at least not with these brackets

 - Lag bolts – mark off where you want them on your beam.
 Remember, you do not want them interfering with your swing hangers.
 So if you plan on putting them in line with your swings, they need to be offset a bit.

-- Make the markings on the top and sides of the wood to be visible on all sides.
+- Make the markings on the top and sides of the wood, so they are visible on all sides

 Lag Bolt Holes